-The waste management business is more exposed to cyclical macroeconomic conditions, reflecting (1) the higher proportion of I&C customers; (2) contract terms often linked to collected or processed volume, which are, in turn, linked to industrial production (see Exhibit 8); and (3) the modest and residual exposure of the recycling business to paper and scrap metal prices.
-With low entry barriers in collection and elimination of nonhazardous waste, Veolia continues to invest in higher-value-added activities.
-These include sorting and processing hazardous materials and energy from waste, which will, in turn, increase the group's exposure to fluctuations in material and energy prices (see exhibit 9) - but will reduce the correlation between treated volumes and industrial production.
+The waste management business is more exposed to the cyclical macroeconomic conditions, reflecting (1) the higher proportion of I&C customers; (2) that contract terms are often linked to collected or processed volume, which is, in turn, linked to industrial production (see Exhibit 8); and (3) the modest and residual exposure of the recycling business to paper and scrap metal prices.

+With low entry barriers in the collection and elimination of nonhazardous waste, Veolia continues to invest in higher-value-added activities.
+These include sorting and processing hazardous materials and energy from waste which increases the group's exposure to fluctuations in material and energy prices (see Exhibit 9), but will reduce the correlation between treated volumes and industrial production.

-Exhibit 7 Veolia's waste business is exposed to the macroeconomic cycle (Annual percentage change)
+Veolia's waste business is exposed to the macroeconomic cycle (Annual percentage change)

-Shift from collection and landfill to recycling and hazardous materials continues (Waste revenue breakdown by activity)
+Shift from collection and landfill to recycling and hazardous waste treatment continues

+(Waste revenue breakdown by activity)